aleksa-aetherius/KMMAnalytics/README.md

 ## 📖 Step by step guide for adding a new event

 1. Add the new event in `Events.json` file.
-This is an example of the content of `Events.json` file:
+This is an example of that file content:
 ```
 [
   {